cloudinary/php-transformation-builder-sdk/CONTRIBUTING.md

 ## Reporting a bug

-- Make sure that the bug was not already reported by searching in GitHub under [Issues](https://github.com/cloudinary/cloudinary_php) and the Cloudinary [Support forms](https://support.cloudinary.com).
+- Make sure that the bug was not already reported by searching in GitHub under [Issues](https://github.com/cloudinary/php-transformation-builder-sdk) and the Cloudinary [Support forms](https://support.cloudinary.com).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/cloudinary/cloudinary_php/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/cloudinary/php-transformation-builder-sdk/issues/new).
   Be sure to include a **title and clear description**, as relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
-- If you require assistance in the implementation of cloudinary_php please [submit a request](https://support.cloudinary.com/hc/en-us/requests/new) on Cloudinary's site.
+- If you require assistance in the implementation of php-transformation-builder-sdk please [submit a request](https://support.cloudinary.com/hc/en-us/requests/new) on Cloudinary's site.

 ## Requesting a feature

 We would love to receive your requests!
 Please be aware that the library is used in a wide variety of environments and that some features may not be applicable to all users.

-- Open a GitHub [issue](https://github.com/cloudinary/cloudinary_php) describing the benefits (and possible drawbacks) of the requested feature
+- Open a GitHub [issue](https://github.com/cloudinary/php-transformation-builder-sdk) describing the benefits (and possible drawbacks) of the requested feature

 ## Fixing a bug / Implementing a new feature